simmstein/pdns-console/README.md

 ## Requirements

 * PHP >= 5.4
-* PDO with modules to connect on your database)
+* PDO with module for database connection
 * Instance of PDNS (Powerdns) >= 3.1 with MySQL/PostgreSQL/SQLite backend

 ## Downloading sources